 Air Purifiers for Allergies

 Allergies and asthma often occur together and have many of the same triggers; as a result, reducing indoor allergens is a good way to address both conditions.
-In a study of environmental remediation, researchers found that a multi-tiered approach that included the use of HEPA filters provided significant health benefits to both allergy and asthma sufferers.
+In a study of environmental remediation, researchers found that a multi-tiered approach that included the use of air purifiers with HEPA filters provided significant health benefits to both allergy and asthma sufferers.

 Air Purifiers for COPD